2013 English football match-fixing scandal: Daily Telegraph investigation

 The NCA said their operation was focused on a "suspected international illegal betting syndicate", and said they were closely cooperating with the Gambling Commission and the Football Association.
 A seventh person was later arrested, and two of the initial six people arrested, Chann Sankaran, and Krishna Sanjey Ganeshan, were charged with conspiracy to defraud.
 Sankaran is a Singaporean national, and Ganeshan a dual UK-Singaporean national.

 The six men who were arrested included three football players and football agent Delroy Facey, a former Premier League player.
 Two of the footballers were charged with conspiracy to defraud.
 The players charged, Michael Boateng and Hakeem Adelakun, both played for non-league Whitehawk at the time of the offence.

 In a series of undercover meetings in Manchester, a Singaporean fixer claimed that he could rig the result of football games and that potential gamblers using betting websites based in Asia would make hundreds of thousands of pounds as a result of the information.
 The fixer claimed to "control" teams in other European countries and claimed to "buy" foreign referees to influence results.

 The cost of fixing matches in England was "very high" according to the fixer, who said the cost for players was usually £70,000.
 The fixer planned to target two football matches in Britain in November, and tell the players how many total goals needed to be scored.
 The fixer gave an example of a game where four goals needed to be scored, with two goals would be scored in each half.
 The result was irrelevant as long as the correct number of total goals was scored.
 The fixer claimed that a player would be paid £5,000 to receive a yellow card at the start of the game as a signal to him that the match result could be manipulated.
 The fixer accurately predicted how many goals would be scored in a football match during the following day.
 The fixer asked The Daily Telegraph for €60,000 so that players could be paid.
 The fixer claimed to be connected to the convicted match fixer Wilson Raj Perumal, a fellow Singaporean, describing Perumal as "the king".
 Perumal is assisting police in Hungary in their own investigations of corruption.

 NCA investigation & jail terms

 Following newspaper reports, an investigation was launched by the National Crime Agency.
 Subsequently the two businessmen, Krishna Ganeshan, and Chann Sankaran, were jailed along with footballer Michael Boateng who were all convicted of conspiracy to commit bribery for a failed plot to fix a game between AFC Wimbledon and Dagenham & Redbridge on 26 November.
-It was believed that the case may be part of wider Singaporean match-fixing syndicate which Europol and other investigations have uncovered.
+The National Crime Agency believed that the case may be part of wider Singaporean match-fixing syndicate which Europol and other investigations have uncovered.